Need help with your unruly locks?

 Ingredients can build up on the shaft of your hair, so make sure you don’t just stick to one brand; rotate them every few months.

-Try a cider vinegar rinse once in a while, which will help to naturally detoxify your hair, a subject I touch upon in the article the best natural shampoo ingredients.
+Try an apple cider vinegar rinse once in a while, which will help to naturally detoxify your hair – a subject I touch upon in the article, “The Best Natural Shampoo Ingredients“.

 Use a product specifically formulated for your hair